apache/hive-site/content/Developement/gettingStarted.md

 * Read the [Getting Started Guide][GETTING_STARTED] to learn how to install Hive
 * The [User and Hive SQL documentation][HIVE_QL] shows how to program Hive

+## Quick start with Docker
+---
+Checkout the quickstart with Docker here: [DOCKER_QUICKSTART]

 # Getting Involved With The Apache Hive Community
 ---